b0baille/devops-test/README.md

 ### Deployment (update 'production' to 'development' if you want to test locally)

-Here are the commands you need to launch in order to deploy this application
+Find below the commands you need to launch in order to deploy this application

 * App dependencies
 - bundle install